microsoft/WhatTheHack/010-AzureDevOps/Coach/README.md

-# What The Hack - AzureDevOps - Coach Guide
+# What The Hack - Azure DevOps - Coach Guide

 ## Introduction

 Welcome to the coach's guide for the Azure DevOps What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

-This hack includes an optional [lecture presentation](Lectures.pptx) that features short presentations to introduce key topics associated with each challenge.
-It is recommended that the host present each short presentation before attendees kick off that challenge.

 **NOTE:** If you are a Hackathon participant, this is the answer guide.
 Don't cheat yourself by looking at these during the hack!
 Go learn something. :)